meherfrioui2025/quran-be/README.md

 ✨ Features:
 📖 Daily Quran Verse – Displayed in Arabic, English, and French, with audio recitation.

 🤲 Daily Du’aa (Supplication) – Inspiring duaa to guide your day.

 🎧 Audio Playback – Listen to Quranic verses for deeper reflection.

-🌐 Multi-language Support – Switch easily between Arabic, English, and French.
+🌐 Multi-language Support – Switch easily between Arabica and English.

 🕋 Prayer Time Notifications – Get native browser notifications reminding you of prayer times.

 ⚙️ Customizable Preferences – Choose what to display (verses, duaa, or both) in a simple, elegant modal.

 Stay mindful, inspired, and spiritually uplifted—every day.

 - Listen to the verse by your preferred reciter.